Drug policy of Sweden: Drugs and driving

-This however doesn't affect the ones with a prescription for an illegal drug like amphetamine known as Adderall, unless stated which is the case with most dissociatives and other drugs which can seriously affect driving like opioids.
+This however doesn't affect the ones with a prescription for an illegal drug like amphetamine such as Ritalin, Concerta, and Elvanse, unless stated which is the case with most dissociatives and other drugs which can seriously affect driving like opioids.

 Health care for drug abusers

 All Swedish citizens have the right to health care at a health clinic owned by the County Council or, in the case of a medical emergency, at hospital owned by the County Council.
 Most Swedes have therefore no private health insurance.
 A medical consultation will cost between US$14 and $50 including the cost of various laboratory tests.
 For professionals in health care any information about a patient's drug abuse is confidential by law unless the patient is suspected of a crime that could result in at least two years imprisonment or of driving under the influence of drugs.

 A person who has developed a drug addiction can apply to the local social welfare board in his home community to become admitted to a treatment center for drug addicts in another part of the country.
 If the application is approved, the social welfare board pay the treatment including all cost for staying at the treatment center for several months.
 The social welfare board is financed by local taxes.
 This type of treatment is expensive (but less expensive than a long imprisonment for crimes) so only a few thousands of applications are approved per year.